braindoorg/s3-glue-redshift-guide/README.md

 ## IAM

-Create a role for our Lamda function so it has permissions to:
+Create a role for our Lambda function so it has permissions to:

 - detect changes to S3
 - execute a python script that uses the AWS Glue API